 You might also want to wear a blanket scarf on the flight.
 A cute blanket scarf will make your outfit look more put together.
 Plus, it can serve as a good travel item to wear during your trip.
 You can even get a travel scarf that has a hidden pocket for your passport and such.

-I often will use a travel blanket that packs up small, but often on long flights overseas, they’ll provide a blanket at your seat.
+I often will use a travel blanket that packs up small.
+Often on long flights overseas, they’ll provide a blanket at your seat.
 However, I’m not always sure if those blankets are clean.
-Packing a blanket scarf or travel blanket will keep you warm and avoid germs. :)
+Packing a blanket scarf or travel blanket is the best way to keep you warm and avoid germs. :)

 Best Shoes to Wear on a Long Flight

-Before we chat shoes, consider packing a pair of compression socks, I love my Comrad socks.
+Before we chat about shoes, consider packing a pair of compression socks, I love my Comrad socks.
+Compression socks are worn to help prevent blood clots and deep vein thrombosis.
 You might also pack a pair of cozy socks to keep your feet warm if you suffer from poor circulation.
 I’ll share below in this post how useful compression socks are for long flights!

 Long Haul Flight Tips to Stay Comfortable

-Here are a few of my best travel tips for long flights, including what I think are the best seats for long flights.
+Here are a few of my best travel tips for long flights, including what I think are the best seats when you’ll be sitting for a long time.

 Choosing the Right Seat for a Long Plane Ride

 The first tip has to do with seat choice, and I have a few thoughts on that.
 First, if you have long legs, consider splurging for an extra legroom premium seat if available.
-Of course, if you’re playing the points game or flying on an airline that allows upgrading, you may choose to upgrade to first class.
-Check out my experience flying business class on TAP Portugal.
+Of course, if you’re playing the points game or flying on an airline that allows upgrading, one of the best things for comfort is to upgrade to first class.
+Check out my experience flying business class on TAP Portugal and JetBlue Mint.

 Just be sure that the premium seat includes extra legroom, some premium seats do not have more room and only offer early boarding or forward seat location perks.